Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 ## Night flight to Japan

-After the auspices of a Visa and other preparations were done, our flight was scheduled on the evening of 23rd September, around 7 PM.
+Once the auspices of a Visa and other preparations were done, our flight was scheduled on the evening of 23rd September, around 7 PM.
 Before leaving, we met at ex hall to get to know each other, and to book seats on the flight together.
 With the pleasantries out of the way, our _paltan_ booked out row 55 of the flight, and decided to meet near Jwala Circle at 3 PM tomorrow.

-The security check and emigration were fairly hassle-free.
-We bumped into the DU contingent on our way, and
+The 23rd finally rolled around, and four of us made our way to the airport from campus.
+Checking in, emigration and security checks were all smooth, and there was relatively little rush on a Saturday afternoon.
+After that, we met up with the DU contingent, whom we had also met while receiving our visas at the embassy.
+While waiting around the departure gate, there seemed to be a surprisingly large number of college students.
+I thought most of them would be studying in Japan, and some would be our compatriots from the IITs in North India.
+Didn't think much of this, and soon it was time to board.

 After boarding, the flight attendants started to make their way through the cabin, marking out the seats where an asian vegetarian meal would be served with a green AVML sticker.
 This included my seat.

-I will admit one of my bad habits on planes is pixel-peeping.
-It's always more fun to see others enjoy in-flight entertainment than it is to see it yourself.
-On this fine occasion, The young Indian gentleman to the front and left of me was enjoying the OG _Mission: Impossible_, while clicking pictures of his food and everything around him.
-The young japanese gentleman to the front and right was .
-I couldn't directly see who was sitting in front of me, but Rajeev was sitting to my right, and he pointed out that she had a IIT Madras logo on her hoodie.

-"Wouldn't IIT Madras fly out to Japan from Madras itself?
-Weird" I thought.
+Seemed very meticulous.
+Very precise.
+Very _Japanese_.

+It must be mentioned that at this time, I was working on a paper for ICLR whose deadline was on the 28th.
+After submitting the abstract, some flaws were popping up in a method that I had proposed, and the hour I spent waiting for the flight was spent fixing some part of this.
+I thought that I would make more progress, but it's hard to develop without internet access, and JAL's internet access is completely paid.
+No free tier.
+Oof.

-Dinner took these thoughts off my mind.
+Dinner took some of this off my mind.
 It was nothing spectacular: Paneer curry with some rice, fruits, boiled corn, dahi bhalla and a scone.
 I have no idea why every economy in-flight meal serves this scone.
 It was there even when I flew KLM.
 Although that was breakfast, and they also served a slice of cheese with it.
 There was literally nothing I could pair the scone with.
-I finally resorted to having it with butter and some paneer curry. _yum_.
+I finally resorted to having it with butter and some paneer curry.
+Not great, but it'll pass.

 Soon, it was time to doze off.
+Once I woke up, I ate the second meal they had given me, which was some fruit and a cupcake.
+We had an hour to land, and they started to distribute immigration forms.
 Japan requires you to fill these immigration forms.
 In Japanese fashion, they're very _kawaii_ and seem like postcards rather than serious government documents.
 They're also fastidiously precise, with every field being in a box.

 ![Japanese immigration form]()